My Top 7 Book Recommendations for A2 Spanish Readers

 Your fate as a Spanish reader hinges on your choice of books!

-Did you make the same mistake I did and choose a Latin American classic like 100 Years of Solitude?
-(Not exactly the best Spanish book for beginners.
-I know.)
+Did you make the same mistake I did when I picked my first Spanish book?
+(And pick a Latin American classic like 100 Years of Solitude?)
+Not exactly the best Spanish book for beginners.
+I know.

 If so, then your first reading experience in Spanish might look like mine: